 The Acer XG270HU offers smooth performance and certified G-SYNC compatibility for tear-free gameplay while its 1ms response time speed and 144Hz ensure fluid motion clarity.

-The Acer XG270HU is one of the cheapest 27″ 1440p 144Hz 1ms gaming monitors which by itself is already an alluring deal.
+The Acer XG270HU is one of the cheapest 27″ 1440p 144Hz 1ms gaming monitors, which by itself is already an appealing deal.

-What makes this monitor particularly compelling is the fact that it provides a variable refresh rate (VRR) for both AMD and NVIDIA compatible graphics cards.
+What made this monitor particularly compelling is the fact that it was one of the first FreeSync displays to receive certified G-SYNC compatibility, thus providing a variable refresh rate (VRR) for both AMD and NVIDIA compatible graphics cards.

 Right off the bat, the Acer XG270HU 27″ monitor delivers impressive specifications considering its price.

-The monitor is based on the TN (Twisted Nematic) panel technology which is known for narrow viewing angles (160° vertically and 170° horizontally) and inferior color quality in comparison to other panels (IPS and VA).
-However, TN panels also offer the quickest response time speed which is what competitive gamers care more about anyway.
+The monitor is based on the TN (Twisted Nematic) panel technology, which is known for narrow viewing angles (160° vertically and 170° horizontally) and inferior color quality in comparison to other panels (IPS and VA).

-Other panel-related specs include a 350-nit peak brightness, a 1,000:1 contrast ratio, and the standard sRGB color gamut with 8-bit depth support which overall makes for a decent picture quality.
+Other panel-related specs include a 350-nit peak brightness, a 1,000:1 contrast ratio, and standard sRGB color gamut with 8-bit depth support, which overall makes for a decent picture quality.

 The Acer XG270HU input lag performance is top-notch with only ~5ms of imperceptible delay at 144Hz.

 As previously mentioned, there’s no noticeable ghosting of fast-moving objects in video games.